HoratioConkerhead/stitched-up-companion/README.md

 ## Overview

-"Stitched Up" is a spy thriller set during World War II that follows Lady Cynthia Childreth's recruitment into intelligence work and her efforts to thwart a Nazi assassination plot.
-This companion app helps readers track characters, understand relationships, follow locations, and navigate the intricate plot.
+The Interactive Reading Companion is designed to enhance the reading experience of complex novels and book series.
+It helps readers track characters, understand relationships, follow locations, and navigate intricate plots through an interactive interface.

-The app serves as both a reading companion and a post-reading exploration tool, offering different perspectives on the novel's narrative.
+The app serves as both a reading companion and a post-reading exploration tool, offering different perspectives on a novel's narrative structure.

 ## Features